How to create a CRUD API with ASP.NET Core and Insight.Database

 |____WeatherForecast.cs

-You can delete the files WeatherForecast.cs and WeatherForecastController.cs.
-Visual Studio created these files when we choose the API project template.
+Let’s delete the files WeatherForecast.cs and WeatherForecastController.cs.
+Those are sample files.
 We won’t need them for our catalog of products.

-Now, let’s create a ProductController insde the Controllers folder.
-You can choose the template with read/write actions.
-You will get a class like this:
+Now, let’s create a ProductController inside the Controllers folder.
+In Visual Studio, let’s choose the template: “API Controller with read/write actions.”
+We will get a controller like this:

 using Microsoft.AspNetCore.Mvc;